Searchbreed

 high

-Feeding a American Pit Bull Terrier
+Feeding an American Pit Bull Terrier

-Athletic muscular breed. ~1,000-1,400 kcal/day.
-Needs quality protein for muscle maintenance.
+Athletic muscular breed.
+Calorie needs vary with size, sex, and activity; needs quality protein for muscle maintenance.

 Key nutrients